Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 • The specific home and street in the Wooldridge zone is a better fit for your needs and budget

-• The Burnet to LASA or McCallum high school pathway is a meaningful long term draw
+• The Burnet to Navarro high school pathway, with LASA available by application, is a meaningful long term draw

 • You want the Quail Creek and Wooten neighborhood character and the gentrification upside

-I will give you the same honest take I give all my clients: if the elementary campus matters most and both zones are at the same price, Hill is the clear academic choice.
-The A overall rating and the strong domain scores make it one of the best value school zones in Austin ISD at the mid $260s.
+I will give you the same honest take I give all my clients: if the elementary campus matters most, Hill is the clear academic choice, though the Hill zone carries a meaningfully higher price.
+The A overall rating and the strong domain scores make it one of the strongest school zones in this part of Austin ISD.
 But real estate is never just about one factor.
-If you find a house in the Wooldridge zone that checks every other box, the path through Burnet to LASA or McCallum is a legitimate and well regarded secondary school trajectory.
+If you find a house in the Wooldridge zone that checks every other box, the path through Burnet to Navarro, with LASA open by application, is a legitimate and well regarded secondary school trajectory.
 Just go in with clear eyes about the elementary years.

 Frequently Asked Questions